 You also have the right to file a written complaint with the Secretary of the U.S. Department of Health and Human Services.
 We may not take any retaliatory action against you if you lodge any type of complaint.

 The Notice of Privacy Practices is posted at the following locations:

 Greensburg, PA 15601

-And all Head Start Centers (a list of the Head Start Centers can be obtained by calling the main office)
+And all Head Start Centers (a list of the Head Start Centers is available on their webpage)